-Figure 77: A zoom of the Fig. 75 showing tracks of particles in our simulation near a pair of weak mean motion resonances J23/10 and 5J-1S-2 (see the text for nomenclature); dots are the currently observed asteroids.
+Figure 65: A zoom of the Fig. 63 showing tracks of particles in our simulation near a pair of weak mean motion resonances J23/10 and 5J-1S-2 (see the text for nomenclature); dots are the currently observed asteroids.
 Upper panel is a projection onto the proper eccentricity vs. proper semimajor axis values, lower panel gives a projection onto the proper sine of inclination vs. proper semimajor axis values.
 Because of the Yarkovsky forces the orbits migrate toward smaller semimajor axis values.
 Upon encounter the mean motion resonances, the proper eccentricity might be significantly changed; the inclination effect is quite less for these resonances.
 The bottommost migrating particles are trapped in the z_1 secular resonance and stay so even after a period of interaction with the mean motion resonances.

-Figure 78: A zoom of the evolutionary paths of the Eos members in our simulation near the J11/5 and 3J-2S-1 resonances.
+Figure 66: A zoom of the evolutionary paths of the Eos members in our simulation near the J11/5 and 3J-2S-1 resonances.
 This doublet causes a non-negligible elimination rate and only orbits at sufficiently low initial e value have a good chance to continue populating the family at $a \ge 3.08$ AU.

-the Eos family, we have a wide range of possible outcomes, from the near total elimination of observable asteroids (J7/3 MMR) to their partial elimination (J9/4 MMR).
+to the order of the resonance (e.g. Morbidelli, 2002), but it also depends on the Yarkovsky da/dt rate.
+In the Eos family, we have a wide range of possible outcomes, from the near total elimination of observable asteroids (J7/3 MMR) to their partial elimination (J9/4 MMR).
 Both produce quantitatively testable effects: termination of the family in the former case and a rate-dependent drop in the semimajor axis density of asteroids after passage of the latter.
 We devote Sec.
-6.3.1 to a careful study of this effect.
+5.3.1 to a careful study of this effect.

-Figure 78 shows a close up of asteroids drifting into the J11/5 and 3J-2S-1 resonances.
+Figure 66 shows a close up of asteroids drifting into the J11/5 and 3J-2S-1 resonances.
 This doublet may cause the partial elimination of bodies from the family, mainly because the bodies reaching this resonance may have had their eccentricities "pumped up" by a previous interaction with the J9/4 resonance.
 The probability of crossing this doublet is higher at low eccentricity.
-For example, Fig. 69 shows the family at $V_c = 55$ m/s first extends beyond the J11/5 and 3J-2S-1 resonances at e values.
+For example, Fig. 57 shows the family at $V_c = 55$ m/s first extends beyond the J11/5 and 3J-2S-1 resonances at e values.

 The last resonant effect, very specific to the Eos family, is the influence of the high-order secular resonance z_1 (e.g. Milani and Knežević, 1990, 1992, 1994).
 While it will be described it more detail in Sec.
-6.3.3, we note that many asteroids in our simulation adhere to this resonance and follow a "diagonal route" toward smaller values of proper e and i.
+5.3.3, we note that many asteroids in our simulation adhere to this resonance and follow a "diagonal route" toward smaller values of proper e and i.
 At the same time, their location in this resonance makes their proper e and i values oscillate with large amplitudes and a period of several My.
 Asteroids migrating toward large a values can also follow this secular resonance, but they are frequently blocked and removed from the family by the J9/4 MMR.